 - accepted, you will receive an email confirming your documents have been filed or issued

-If your documents are rejected, you can address the issues and resubmit the revised documents and the proper court filing fee to the court.
+If your documents are rejected, you can address the reason(s) for the rejection and resubmit the revised documents and the proper court filing fee to the court.

 If the court issued your document, you will receive the issued document by email.